Metal Gear Solid V: Ground Zeroes Review

 In this open world environment Big Boss now has the ability to operate vehicles.
 These vehicles allow quicker transportation from Point A to Point B and can even help you blend in as you infiltrate the base to complete objectives.
 However controls feel stiff and when driving at high speeds, the vehicles just become a pain and get sloppy to control when making turns.
 We can only hope that the time from ‘Ground Zeroes’ and ‘The Phantom Pain’ that the controls and feel of driving will get polished up for a smoother ride.

 One of the biggest changes in this entry is the replacement of the long time voice actor of Snake and Big Boss, David Hayter.
 Kojima replaced Hayter for Kiefer Sutherland to try to have a more aged and gritter Big Boss.
-Although in Ground Zeroes, you don’t really get to experience Sutherland’s take on the character, the snippets you do experience are by no means impressive and feel awkward.
+Although in Ground Zeroes, you don’t really get to experience Sutherland’s take on the character so you can’t really determine how Sutherland’s performance or interpretation of Big Boss is because there isn’t enough substance to form an opinion on the matter.

 After completing the campaign mission, you will unlock 4 Side Ops missions that contain more rewards and bonus unlockables for ‘The Phantom Pain.’
 These mission also allow you to experience Camp Omega at different times of the day such as midday and dusk.
 Midday missions prove to be most that brutal as you can no longer rely on the shadows and the cover of darkness to sneak around, but rather your wits to complete the objective.
 Eventually it gets to the point where you know just about every nook and cranny of the base and begin itching for a new map or environment to test your skills in.